Lentvaris Manor

-Lentvaris Manor (Lentvario dvaras) is a former residential manor in Lentvaris, Trakai District Municipality, Lithuania.
+Lentvaris Manor (Lentvario dvaras, Pałac Tyszkiewiczów w Landwarowie) is a former residential manor in Lentvaris, Trakai District Municipality, Lithuania.

 Founded in the 16th century, the manor homestead stands on the northern shore of Lake Lentvaris, which was artificially created by pouring an embankment over the lake.

 Lentvaris manor is registered in the Registry of Cultural Property and is a state-protected object, and is administered by the Department of Cultural Heritage.